twooldridge/workshop/results.md

 ## Filtering

-Ok, let's return to our earlier exercise where we looked at some of the metrics of our SNP calls.
-Let's say we want to take a deeper dive into what SNPs failed our filters, and look at a few other metrics in the INFO field as well. `bcftools` is a great way to accomplish this:
+Ok, let's return to our earlier exercise, where we looked at some of the metrics of our SNP calls.
+Let's say we want to take a deeper dive into what SNPs failed our filters and look at a few other metrics in the INFO field as well. `bcftools` is a great way to accomplish this:

 ```
 bcftools query -f '%CHROM\t%POS\t%ID\t%INFO/AF\t%QUAL\t%INFO/ReadPosRankSum\t%INFO/FS\t%INFO/SOR\t%INFO/MQ\t%INFO/MQRankSum\t%INFO/QD\t%INFO/ExcessHet\n' cracherodi_raw.vcf.gz > raw_vcf_stats.txt